 Dental illnesses cause children in the United States to miss an estimated 51 million school hours each year.
 Baby teeth are delicate, and tooth decay is one of the most common childhood illnesses in the U.S., so take your child to see the dentist early to keep little teeth healthy.

 Even with dental insurance, some procedures are expensive.
-Once you have a family, you might have to pay for multiple dental procedures each year, which can add up quickly.
+Once you have a family, you might have to pay for multiple dental services each year, which can add up quickly.
 If you get hit with unexpected costs for your child’s dental work, don’t put it off.
 Most dentists who accept payment plans will accept monthly payments rather than demanding a lump sum.
 This can be more manageable, especially for procedures not covered by insurance.
+You can also look into Medicaid Dental options.

 Dental health is more than just cavities